By: AY1920S2-CS2103-T09-4 Since: Feb 2020 Licence: MIT

 Alternative 1 (current choice): Use an

-as a field in CalorieTable to store the entries.-
+LinkedHashSetas a field in CalorieTable to store the entries.-

 Pros: Easy to implement partial-key search (compare the keyword with the name of each entry in the set).
 Ensure that the database contains no duplicate data since a Set does allow duplicate elements.